Clinical workflow platform built from daily EMR experience.

-Stage 01 / Documentation Foundation
+Featured Project / Clinical Documentation Foundation

-Local-first charting built from daily clinical practice, long-term EMR use, and fragmented clinic documentation workflows.
+Healthcare workflow platform developed from daily clinical practice, long-term EMR use, and fragmented clinic documentation workflows.

 Disconnected charting, photos, documents, payments, and visit notes.

-Communication became the next bottleneck.
+Communication became the next informatics bottleneck.

-Problem
+Clinical Problem

 Daily clinic operations exposed fragmented records, photos, consent documents, payment details, visit notes, and operational records.